 Herbert Hoover — who was valued at $75 million, according to UPI — and President Kennedy, born of a family valued at $1 billion when he took office, both donated the entirety of their presidential salaries.

 The former gave his to a variety of charities or as a supplement to the income of his associates, while the latter gave all $100,000 he earned as president in 1961 to a slate of six charitable organizations.

 Celebs Give Back: 21 Celebrities Who Run Foundations or Charities

 You might not have heard of Evan Spiegel, but chances are you’ve heard of Snapchat.
-As CEO of the uber-successful social media app, Spiegel’s net worth is $3.8 billion, enough to turn down Facebook’s $3 billion offer to buy the company out.
+As CEO of the social media app Snapchat, Spiegel amassed a multibillion-dollar fortune linked to its stock market value.

 Though Spiegel was born into extreme wealth and privilege, he opted to spend his senior year of prep school working an unpaid internship with Red Bull, where he was supposed to learn about graphic design and marketing.
 Instead, Spiegel went on the record saying, “I learned how to throw great parties, and I had a blast,” reports CNET.
 Close enough.

 In March of 2018, Spiegel’s net worth was riding high at $4.1 billion dollars, which has since dropped dramatically to $1.7 billion as of October 2018.
 The decline can be attributed in part to celebrities like Kylie Jenner and Rihanna, who publically denounced the social media platform earlier this year for various reasons — bringing many of their fans with them.